pentestThucchienTeam/blog-vul/solution/JWT/JwtKeyConfusion.md

 ## Solution

 Resgister an account and access the [Setting Page](https://blog-vul.herokuapp.com/setting/).
-Then carry out submit the form below, I receive an notification.
+Then carry out submit the form below, you will receive an notification.

 ` You don't have permission`